Updated: Apr 21

 That darn negative committee.

 After taking a step back to analyze my own accomplishments, I realized that I wasn’t behind at all.
 I finished the year in December speaking at a prominent science association.
-I just found out that I will be speaking internationally in Manchester, UK, and one of my favorite (well resourced) clients wants to bring me back for more work in 2020.
+I just found out that I will be speaking internationally in Manchester, UK, and one of my favorite (well resourced) clients wants to bring me back for more work this year.

 In case you don’t recognize it right away, negative self-talk can look like this:

 This is too much for me; why bother.

 Why am I so behind?
 There is no way I’m going to reach my goals this year.